Queenborough School and Maintained Nursery

 How will you support my child's transition to a new setting or school?

 We work closely with schools to ensure that the children leaving our Nursery feel confident, happy and ready to start their new school or setting.
 We formally meet with members of staff from the new school/setting to discuss each individual child and ensure relevant paperwork is shared.
+We welcome colleagues from local schools to visit the Nursery and meet the children in person in order to start building those important relationships.

 How does the setting assess the overall effectiveness of its SEN provision and how can parents / carers take part in this evaluation?